malt-r/vulkanalia-tutorial/doc/vulkan.md

 Every command (drawing, uploading textures, etc.) requires a queue, in which the commands are stored, before they are executed.
 There are different families of queues, and every queuefamily only suppports a subset of commands

+## logical device ##

+- logical devices are required to interface with physical ones
+- specify, which queues should be constructed for usage with the logical device

+# Window surface #

+- vulkan is platform agnostic, therefore can't render to window by itself
+	- needs a WSI (Window System integration), e.g. VK_KHR_Surface (instance level extension, included in wk_window::get_required_instance_extensions)
+	- surface in vulkanalia tutorial is backed by winit
+- window surface needs to be created right after instance creation (can influence physical device selection)
+- window surfaces are optional in vulkan
+- surface creation is largely dependent on OS-specifics, which are included in vk_window::get_required_instance_extensions and vk_windows::create_surface

+## presentation queue

+"Presentation is a queue-specific feature, so we need to find the QueueFamily which supports this feature"
+- it could be, that the queue-families, which support drawing, do not overlap with those which support presentation